BruntonUWBio/HTNet_generalized_decoding/README.md

 Once *train_decoders.py* has finished runnning, open *Plot_figures.ipynb* and add the rootpath directory you used previously.
 Each cell will produce a plot similar to the figures in the paper.
 Note that the HTNet interpretability cell requires a GPU to compute the frequency response of the temporal convolution.

-As a side note, the default images were generated using models trained for only 2 epochs as a test, which is why they do not match our manuscript figures.
+Note that the default images were generated using models trained for only 2 epochs as a test, so they do not match our manuscript figures.